TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate TrafficClaw by answering the following research questions: \begin{itemize}[leftmargin=0.3cm] \item \textbf{RQ1}: How does TrafficClaw compare to the state-of-the-art traffic control agents in effectiveness and generalization ability? \item \textbf{RQ2}: How is TrafficClaw's system-level optimization performance across heterogeneous subsystems? \item \textbf{RQ3}: How does each component of TrafficClaw improve its reasoning and decision-making capabilities? \end{itemize}
+We conduct extensive experiments to evaluate TrafficClaw by answering these research questions: \begin{itemize}[leftmargin=0.3cm,itemsep=0pt,topsep=0.2em,parsep=0pt] \item \textbf{RQ1}: How does TrafficClaw compare to the state-of-the-art traffic control agents in effectiveness and generalization ability? \item \textbf{RQ2}: How is TrafficClaw's system-level optimization performance across subsystems? \item \textbf{RQ3}: How does each component of TrafficClaw improve its reasoning and decision-making? \end{itemize}